vinothmdev/word-monster/README.md

 Note: there is no login or registered users on this site so each user story is from the point of view of a visiting user.
 1. As a visiting user, I want to find out how to play the game so that I can start to play
 2. As a visiting user, I want to be able to select the category from which the random word will be chosen so that I know which type of word it is to help guide my guesses
-3. As a visting user, I want to know how many letters are in the word to be guessed so that I can make a decision on which letters might be in the word
+3. As a visiting user, I want to know how many letters are in the word to be guessed so that I can make a decision on which letters might be in the word
 4. As a visiting user, I want to know which letters I have already guessed when playing the game so that I can decide my next guess
-5. As a visting user, I want to know if my guess was correct or not so that I can plan my next guess
+5. As a visiting user, I want to know if my guess was correct or not so that I can plan my next guess
 6. As a visiting user, I want to see the correctly guessed letters displayed in the correct place in the word, so that I can plan my next guess
 7. As a visiting user, I want to know how many chances I have left to guess incorrectly so that I can try to avoid losing the game
-8. As a visting user, I want to be able to get a hint to help me guess the word
+8. As a visiting user, I want to be able to get a hint to help me guess the word
 9. As a visiting user, I want to know what the word was, if I lose the game, so that I can learn the word or see how it is spelled
 10. As a visiting user, I want to know the meaning of the word at the end of the game, regardless of whether I won or lost, so that I can add the word to my vocabulary
 11. As a visiting user, I want to know how many games I have won during this session of playing.